suprugafad/shop_solvd/README.md

 > }
 > ```

-  - POST api/v1/orders - create record about new product and put it in database.
-The request body should contain the required information for creating a new product, such as name, price, description and image.
+  - POST api/v1/orders - create record about new order and put it in database.
+The request body should contain the required information for creating a new order.
     - Server should answer with status code 201 and newly created record
     - Server should answer with status code 400 and corresponding message if request body does not contain required fields